 Angkor Wat 1-Day Itinerary

 No Cambodia itinerary is complete without a visit to Angkor Wat.
+It is an absolute dream destination for your travel bucket list.
 Even if you have only 1 day to explore Angkor Wat, you can still cover some of the main temples.

 The 1-day itinerary proposed below is what we consider to be the best route.
 We’ve taken into consideration timing, avoiding crowds, and maximising what you are able to enjoyably see.